-WATERLOO, ON, February 21, 2019 — Economical Insurance, one of Canada’s leading property and casualty insurance companies, today announced consolidated financial results for the three months and full year ended December 31, 2018.
+WATERLOO, ON, February 14, 2020 — Economical Insurance today announced consolidated financial results for the three months and full year ended December 31, 2019.

 Economical Insurance Consolidated Highlights